13 ways to lower your cell phone bill

 Check out our savings calculator to see the change in your bill when you build a plan with Astound.

-11. Take advantage of discounts.
+11. Take advantage of discounts

-These discounts include lowered rates and tailored features targeting particular audiences including students, seniors, low-income earners and service members.
+These discounts include lowered rates or tailored features targeting particular audiences, including students, seniors, low-income earners and military service members.
+Your employer also may have discounts or offer reimbursements with certain cell providers.

-12. Earn cash back or rewards from credit cards.
+12. Earn cash back or rewards from credit cards

 13. Switch carriers

-Mobile Virtual Network Operators (MVNOs) are cheaper, smaller, and lesser-known carriers that use larger cellular carriers’ network towers to transmit your phone signal.
-They offer excellent coverage at a fraction of the cost you would pay for larger carriers.
+Mobile Virtual Network Operators (MVNOs) are cheaper, smaller and lesser-known carriers that use larger cellular carriers’ network towers to transmit your phone signal.
+According to Grand View Research, the US MVNO market was valued at $27.96 billion in 2023 and is projected to grow to $46.31 billion by 2030 driven by demand for flexible, affordable mobile plans.

 Frequently Asked Questions